-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of the Common Stock held by non-affiliates of the registrant was approximately \$24,096,750 based upon the closing price of the stock as reported on NASDAQ Capital Market (\$0.73 per share) on June 30, 2010, the last business day of the registrant's fiscal year.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check one): Large Accelerated Filer □ Accelerated Filer □ Non-accelerated Filer ☐ (Do not check if a smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the Common Stock held by non-affiliates of the registrant was approximately \$24,096,750 based upon the closing price of the stock as reported on NASDAQ Capital Market (\$0.73 per share) on June 30, 2010, the last business day of the registrant's fiscal year.
 As of September 6, 2010, there were 40,205,421 shares of common stock outstanding and no shares of its Preferred Stock issued and outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-(None)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES ACT OF 1934
+DOCUMENTS INCORPO PRATED BY REFERENCE (No one) PURSUANT TO SECTI REPORT ON 13 OR 15(d) OF THE S ACT OF 1934